razana95/GAN-image-Generation/README.md

 **Feature Extraction:**
 loaded a pre-trained InceptionV3 model for feature extraction.
 This model is used to capture features from the images.
-The generated images (X_generated_resized) and real images (not shown in your code, but assumed to be loaded from a dataset) are preprocessed using the preprocess_input function to make them compatible with the InceptionV3 model.
+The generated images (X_generated_resized) and real images  are preprocessed using the preprocess_input function to make them compatible with the InceptionV3 model.
 Features are then extracted from both sets of images using the InceptionV3 model, resulting in features_generated and features_real.

 #### FID Calculation: